Adaylson/Class/README.md

-Apenas um treinamento de class do JavaScript
+treinamento de class do JavaScript